you travel to Indonesia, learn about

-Although you may see some men wearing only shorts, the
+Although you may see men wearing shorts, outside of the big cities the

 norm is to wear a shirt and pants or jeans.

-When visiting villages it is best to adjust to the local dress code to
+you visit a village, it is best to adjust to the local dress code to

 Nudity on beaches is strictly forbidden.